DataAccess2020/Capstone-Project-Davi-Giua/README.md

 - visualize what are the words that are most used in these tweets, to try and develop some understanding of what the public thinks about the combination of these two phenomena;

-- conduct a sentiment analysis;
+- perform a sentiment analysis;

 - compare the two datasets.